 |Refrigerant||Global Warming Potential||Ozone Depletion Potential|

-This newer refrigerant is definitely more environmental friendly and its use should be encouraged at all levels beginning with the governing authorities.
+This refrigerant is definitely more environmental friendly and its use should be encouraged at all levels beginning with the governing authorities.
 It is a good replacement refrigerant for R22 and R410A.